This post contains affiliate links that HyreCar may receive a commission for referring you to them.

 Make sure you dress comfortably.
 Your clothes should fit well, as you may spend a lot of time sitting in a car, and uncomfortable clothes may distract you from driving.

 Take snacks and water with you so you don’t need to spend time on extra breaks.
-It’s an open secret that nutrition has a great impact on health condition and productivity.
+It’s an open secret that nutrition has a great impact on health and productivity.

 2. Plan places for breaks